DarthCooper/FBLA-Computer-Game-And-Simulation-2023-2024/README.md

 ### Software Used:
 	We used Unity as the game engine, along with visual studio code 2022 as the compilier.
-	We used photoshop, inkscape, and gimp to create the sprites and UI elements.
+	We used photoshop, procreate, and gimp to create the sprites and UI elements.
 	We used Github desktop to share this project.

 ### Libraries Used: